Enet/demo-es2015/README.md

 Read the documentation or sources to know what options are available and how gobem does processing.

 ### gobem-proc-*
-As it was said above, gobem uses processors to process project files.
+The module gobem processes project files, using so-called processors - separate modules, which gets certain file's set and returns another one.
 Some of them (used in this project) are described below:

 **[gobem-proc-concat](https://github.com/Enet/gobem-proc-concat)** - is a processor to concatenate several files into one.
-It has one option - the name of the result file.
+It has one option - the name of the resulting file.

 **[gobem-proc-filter](https://github.com/Enet/gobem-proc-filter)** - is a processor to filter all unexisting or empty files.
 It has no options.

 **[gobem-proc-stylus](https://github.com/Enet/gobem-proc-stylus)** - is a processor to compile Stylus to CSS.
-It has one option - the path to the file common.styl, which be included in the beginning of each processing file.
+It gets an object of options.
+Redis options, common styles and `no-nib` flag are supported.

 **[gobem-proc-sqwish](https://github.com/Enet/gobem-proc-sqwish)** - is a processor to minify CSS files.
-It has no options.
+It get an object of options.
+Redis options and `ignoreErrors` flag are supported.

 **[gobem-proc-prettydiff](https://github.com/Enet/gobem-proc-prettydiff)** - is a processor to minify both CSS and JavaScript files.
 It has one interesting feature: you can add the line `/* prevent prettydiff */` in any place of a file to prevent the processing by prettydiff.
+Redis options and `ignoreErrors` flag are supported.

-**gobem-proc-jst** - is a processor to make template-functions from *.jst files and store ones, using method `app.setTemplate(fn)`.
-It requires application object, passed as a first extra argument.
+**[gobem-proc-justjst](https://github.com/Enet/gobem-proc-justjst)** - is a processor to make template-functions from *.jst files, it passes the template to the callback function.

-**gobem-proc-set-handler** - is a processor to require handlers and store ones, using method `app.setHandler(fn)`.
-It requires application object, passed as a first extra argument.
+**gobem-proc-set-handler** - is a processor to require handlers, it passes the handler to the callback function.

 **gobem-proc-wrap-script** - is a processor, which renames *.js to *.js.html and wraps content into the script tag.
 It allows to import scripts in the same way as templates.
-Processor has no options.
+The processor has no options.

 **gobem-proc-serve** - is a processor to wrap content into the function.
 It allows to use services, defined in *.deps.json, in the body of scripts.
-There are no options.
+There are two options: prefix and postfix strings.

 **gobem-proc-component** - is a processor, making a web-component from several files.
 It has no options.